 There’s no better way to spend an idyllic summer’s afternoon than playing croquet.
 It is extremely relaxing, gentle exercise and it is easy to imagine, especially in the grounds of Stow Hall, that time has stopped and you are back in the 19th century, when the game came to England

 The beautiful setting in which we play is kindly provided by the Hare family who farm the surrounding estate.
-The Club has been here since early 1990's and welcomes new members, young or old.
+The Club has been here since 1990 and welcomes new members, young or old.
 Croquet is a sport that appeals to all ages and abilities.
 You do not have to be in the peak of fitness.

 There are two main versions – Golf and Association.
 The former is a single shot game of which most people will pick up the basics in about 15 minutes.
 The latter is more challenging, involving the creation of breaks, as in snooker, by using all four balls on the lawn.